 Attorney: Nelson Oyen Torvik, P.L.L.P

-Janice Nelson, Montevideo, is an attorney with the firm of Nelson Oyen Torvik, P.L.L.P. in Montevideo where she concentrates in real estate, estate planning, elder law and probate, as well as serving as the Montevideo city attorney.
-She is the secretary of the real property council for the Minnesota State Bar Association and will progress to the position of president.
-Nelson graduated from Augsburg College, Minneapolis, worked in banking and later graduated from the University of Minnesota Law School.
+Janice Nelson, Montevideo, is an attorney with the firm of Nelson Oyen Torvik, P.L.L.P. in Montevideo where she concentrates on real estate, estate planning, elder law and probate, as well as serving as the Montevideo city attorney.
+She is a past president of the real property council of the Minnesota State Bar Association and a member of the Title Standards Committee.
+Janice graduated from Augsburg College, Minneapolis, worked in banking and later graduated from the University of Minnesota Law School.
 She returned to practice law in her hometown of Montevideo.